litus-ai/classy/docs/docs/getting-started/basic/choosing-profile.md

 :::tip
-This step is **not mandatory**, but we highly recommend you to read it as it touches an important component of `classy`, the profiles, which is needed in case you want to heavily modify training configuration.
+This step is **not mandatory**, but we highly recommend you to read it as it touches an important component of `classy`, the profiles, which is needed in case you want to heavily modify your training configuration.

 :::